calyxir/calyx/README.md

    [a -> add @ right]
    [add @ out -> reg @ in]
    [reg @ out -> add @ left]
-   [reg @ out -> out])
+   [add @ out -> out])
   []
   [(while (counter out) ([(b zero)]))])
 ```

 Result of `(plot-compute (mult) '((a .
 7) (b .
 8))')`:
-(note that the while loop was expanded to `ifs` for the purpose of creating this animation.
+Note that the module was changed slightly to make the image more legible.
-If you don't do this, you only get two frames)

 ![Image 0 for mult example](imgs/mult-example.gif)